emosbold/myxtts2/Readme.md

-# XTTSv2 Finetuning Guide for New Languages
+# XTTSv2  Guide for New Languages

 This guide provides instructions for finetuning XTTSv2 on a new language, using Vietnamese (`vi`) as an example.